-- Your site suddenly has content that should not be there. - You cannot access your account. - Files are missing/altered. - You are being notified of unexpected access locations and logins. - A large number of requests for the same object/file have been received. - Contacts are receiving emails with files/links to open (make sure they do not open them!)
+- Your site suddenly has content that should not be there. - You cannot access your account. - Files are missing/altered or their names or file extensions have changed. - You are being notified of unexpected access locations and logins or shared files. - A large number of requests for the same object/file have been received. - Contacts are receiving emails with files/links to open (make sure they do not open them!)